robotframework/robotframework-RFCP-syllabus/basics.md

 ### Importing

 Test libraries are typically imported in the `Library` settings.
 There exists also `Import Library` keyword which can be also used.
-Libraries can be imported also with specified arguments.
+Libraries can also be imported with specific arguments.
 [[User Guide Importing libraries][UG Importing libraries]]

 #### By name

-Importing libraries using its name is the most common way.
-In this approach Robot Framework tries to find the class or module implementing the library from the Python module search path.
+Using the library's name for importing is the most common method.
+In this approach, Robot Framework attempts to locate the class or module that implements the library from the Python module search path.
 [[User Guide: Using library name][UG Using library name]]

 #### By path

-Using a path to the library is an another mechanism.
-This path is considered relative to the directory where current test data file is situated similarly as paths to resource and variable files.
-The main advance of the this approach us that there is no need to configure the module search path.
+Another mechanism involves using a path to the library.
+This path is relative to the directory where the current test data file is located, similar to paths for resource and variable files.
+The main advantage of this approach is that there is no need to configure the module search path.
-Path can be either relative or absolute.
+The path can be either relative or absolute.
 [[User Guide: Using physical path to library][UG Using physical path to library]]

 ### BuiltIn Libraries

-`Builtin` is Robot Framework's standard library that provides a collection of generic keywords.
-It is imported automatically and always available.
+The `Builtin` library is Robot Framework's standard library, offering a set of generic keywords.
+It is automatically imported and consistently accessible.
 [[BuiltIn Library]]

 ### Standard libraries

-Some test libraries are distributed with Robot Framework and these libraries are called as a _Standard libraries_.
-These libraries need to be imported in the same way as any other libraries.
+Some test libraries come pre-packaged with Robot Framework, referred to as _Standard libraries_.
+These libraries must be imported in the same manner as any other libraries.
 [[User Guide: Standard libraries][UG Standard libraries]]

 ### External libraries

 _External libraries_ are not packaged with the core framework.
 The Robot Framework open source community has implemented several generic libraries, such as SeleniumLibrary and SwingLibrary.
-Custom libraries can also be implemented by teams.
+Custom libraries can also be implemented by any user.
 [[User Guide: External libraries][UG External libraries]]

 #### How to find